-Casting with a numb finger wasn't that difficult, even though later that day when the anaesthetic stopped working, I was glad that I started fishing a light 5 weight in stead of the traditional 7-8 or even 9 weight.
-So we din't pay the nurse for letting us in so promptly and the biggest catch of the day was...
+Casting with a numb finger wasn't that difficult, even though later that day when the anesthetic stopped working, I was glad that I started fishing a light 5 weight in stead of the traditional 7-8 or even 9 weight.
+So we didn't pay the nurse for letting us in so promptly and the biggest catch of the day was...

 PS: I can warmly recommend the Kamasan 840B hook.
 Its hooking capability is beyond description.

 PPS: I need to learn the trick with the monofile loop.